 Relationships are an Important part of Life.
-Whether this be Friendships, Lifelong Partners, Work Colleagues and Acquaintances.
+Whether this be Friendships, Lifelong Partners, Work Colleagues and Acquaintances

-Here I teach you How to have Positive, Happy and Constructive Relationships in all areas of your Life
+Positive, Happy and Constructive Relationships in all areas of your Life

 The fact of the matter is that Relationships are a necessary part of your life.
 To have the understanding that relationships are necessary without you becoming needy.
+An essential part of developing healthy relationships is have a clear understanding of who you are and becoming somewhat self-reliant so that you aren’t needy or high maintenance.
+It is important to decide that you are developing this relationship because you want the relationship, not because you need the relationship.

 What is important is to establish a Positive and Happy Relationship with YOU!!!
 Loving every aspect of you and your life.
 Understanding what makes you tick.
 Recognizing and respecting your feelings, emotions, what you want for and with your life.
 Being Happy with – Where you been, Where you are and Where you want to be: Most importantly is to be happy in the NOW!!